loxilb-io/loxilbdocs/docs/arch.md

   eBPF kernel module implements the data-plane of loxilb which provides complete kernel bypass.
 It is a fully self contained and feature-rich stack able to process packets from rx to tx without invoking linux native kernel networking.

 - goBGP
   Although goBGP is a separate project, loxilb has adopted and integrated with goBGP as its routing stack of choice.
 We also hope to develop features for this awesome project in the future

+The following is a typical loxilb deployment topology (Currently HA implementation is in development) :

 ![loxilb topology](photos/arch.png)